NxPKG/khulnasoft-docs/content/security-center/get-started/index.md

 # Get started

-This guide covers the steps you need to take to set up Security Center in your Cloudflare account for the first time.
+This guide covers the steps you need to take to set up Security Center in your Khulnasoft account for the first time.

 ## Prerequisites

-- A Cloudflare account
+- A Khulnasoft account
-- At least one zone onboarded to Cloudflare
+- At least one zone onboarded to Khulnasoft

 ## Enable Security Insights and start initial scan